pure-developer-x/typescript-playground/README.md

 ## Feedback

 Have suggestions or found a bug?
-Open an issue on our [GitHub repository](https://github.com/puredev/typescript-playground) or reach out to us at feedback@puredev.run.
+Open an issue on our [GitHub repository](https://github.com/puredev/typescript-playground) or reach out to us at pure.developer@puredev.run.